HoustonRuby/rails_girls/README.md

-# Welcome to Rails Girls!
+# Rails Girls September 2015

 We are very excited to share with you how to build a web application using Ruby on Rails.